wcamposs/linx-data-science-challenge/README.md

 # Tests

-In order to avoid any unexpected errors during document correction, each issue of challenge was executed in a unique way.
+In order to avoid any unexpected errors during document correction, each question of challenge was executed in a unique way.

 Finally, the whole script was executed to ensure that no script execution error appears during the document correction.